Dvach: Change of administration

 Abu also introduced subscriptions to the site, "passcodes", which allow users who have bought them to avoid captchas and attach up to eight images to their posts instead of the default four.

 In 2011, Abu was doxxed.
 His identity was revealed as Nariman Namazov (Нариман Намазов), a 27-year-old Azerbaijani SEO specialist from Moscow.
-Initially, Abu tried to ridicule and dismiss the revealing, but it was confirmed in 2013.
+Initially, Abu tried to ridicule and dismiss the revelation, but it was confirmed in 2013.
 Since then, he officially represented 2ch.hk in media, and address users with annual New Year speeches.

 Alleged Mail.Ru deal

 In September 2016, during alleged DDoS attacks on 2ch.hk, the Mail.Ru Group, a state-affiliated company that owned a popular e-mail service and VK, provided its services to defend the website.
 It is widely believed that 2ch.hk was sold to the company, which was criticized by users.
 The speculated deal raised concerns about the disclosure of user data and anonymity principle violations.
-Many users left the website, and a large part of them migrated to Lolifox, a Brazilian imageboard, later abandoned by its original users and completely taken over by Russians.
+Many users left the website, and a large part of them migrated to Brchan, a Brazilian imageboard, later abandoned by its original users and completely taken over by Russians.